Galish/social_network_system_design/README.md

 	- user reacts to 15 posts per day (50% of viewed posts)
 	- user posts 6 comments per day (20% of viewed posts)
 - Audience from Russian-speaking countries
-- No seasonality
+- There is seasonality is present
-- No service operation time limit
+- Operation time limits:
+	- feed rendering should take less than 1 second
+	- post and comment publishing should take less than 1 second
+	- location search should take less than 3 seconds
-- Maximum number of users to follow is 1000
+- Maximum number of users to follow is 10000
 - Availability 99,99%